An Easy Guide to the CONCATENATE Google Sheets Function

 What Does CONCATENATE Do in Sheets?

-The CONCATENATE function will allow you to combine values from different cells into one.
-This can speed up tasks like combining first and last names to create a full name.
+The CONCATENATE function combines values from different cells into one.
+This speeds up tasks like combining first and last names to create a full name.
 This function works similarly to the CONCAT function.
+It’s just more powerful.
 CONCAT only allows you to join up to 2 values, whereas CONCATENATE will enable you to join multiple values.

 How Do I CONCATENATE Two Columns in Sheets?